KimmoHernborg/php-docker/README.md

 # PHP-Docker
 Docker images for PHP based on the official images.
-Based on the Wordpress docker image, but without Wordpress.
+Based on the official Wordpress docker image, but without Wordpress.

 ## PHP extions added:
 * GD